jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (i) the branch or division were entitled to deductions under the Income Tax Act 2007:
     (ii) the branch or division had given any consideration for the supply.
 (3E) The value of a supply of services that is treated by section 8(4B) as being made in New Zealand is the amount that, before the addition of the tax charged, is equal to the amount of the consideration for the supply.
-(4) Where any supply of goods is a supply which would, but for section 11(3), be charged with tax at the rate of zero percent, the consideration in money for that supply shall be deemed to be an amount equal to the purchase price of those goods to the supplier:
+(4) Where any supply of goods is a supply which would, but for section 11(3) or (3C), be charged with tax at the rate of zero percent, the consideration in money for that supply shall be deemed to be an amount equal to the purchase price of those goods to the supplier:
   Provided that in any case where the deduction of input tax referred to in that proviso has been made by any other person (where that supplier and that other person are associated persons), the consideration in money for that supply shall be deemed to be an amount equal to the purchase price of those goods to that other person:
   Provided further that for the purposes of this subsection, the purchase price of any goods shall not be reduced by any amount of input tax deducted by the supplier or, as the case may be, any other person where the supplier and that other person are associated persons, pursuant to section 20(3) of this Act.
 (5) Despite subsection (2), if a supply of goods and services is made under a credit contract, the consideration in money for the supply is treated as being the higher of the cash price of the goods and services and the price the supplier would have charged the purchaser if the purchaser had paid in full at the time the credit contract was entered into.